tobiasschuerg/InfluxDB-Client-for-Arduino/README.md

 If using batch writes, the timestamp should be employed.
 Timestamp specifies the time where data was gathered and it is used in the form of a number of seconds (milliseconds, etc) from epoch (1.1.1970) UTC.
 If points have no timestamp assigned, InfluxDB assigns timestamp at the time of writing, which could happen much later than the data has been obtained, because final batch write will happen when the batch is full (or when [flush buffer](#buffer-handling-and-retrying) is forced).

 InfuxDB allows sending timestamp in various precisions - nanoseconds, microseconds, milliseconds or seconds.
 The milliseconds precision is usually enough for using on Arduino.
+Maximum avavailable precision is microseconds.
+Setting to nanosecond will just add zeroes for microseconds fraction.

 The client has to be configured with time precision.
 The default settings is not using the timestamp.
 The `setWriteOptions` functions allow setting various parameters and one of them is __write precision__:
 ``` cpp